sschmid/Entitas/README.md

 ## Processing entities with Systems
 Implement `ISystem` to process your entities.
 I recommend you create systems for each single task or behaviour in your application and execute them in a defined order.
 This helps to keep your app deterministic.
-Entitas also provides a special system called `ReactiveEntitySystem`, which is using an Entity Repository Observer under the hood.
+Entitas also provides a special system called `ReactiveSystem`, which is using an Group Observer under the hood.
 It holds changed entities of interest at your fingertips.
 Be sure to check out the [example project](https://github.com/sschmid/Entitas-CSharp-Example.git).

 ## Code Generator
 The Code Generator generates classes and methods for you, so you can focus on getting the job done.
 It radically reduces the amount of code you have to write and improves readability by a huge magnitude.
 It makes your code less error-prone while ensuring best performance.
 I strongly recommend using it!

 The generated code can be different based on the content of the component.
 The Code Generator differentiates between four types:
 - standard component with public fields (e.g. PositionComponent)
-- single standard component that is meant to exist only once in the repository (e.g. UserComponent)
+- single standard component that is meant to exist only once in the pool (e.g. UserComponent)
 - flag component without any fields (e.g. MovableComponent)
-- single flag component that is meant to exist only once in the repository (e.g. AnimatingComponent)
+- single flag component that is meant to exist only once in the pool (e.g. AnimatingComponent)

 ### And here is what you get